 I’d be remiss not to offer condolences to anyone who has lost loved ones during this time, albeit by COVID or any other circumstance where social distancing disallows gatherings for grieving and family time.

-Speaking of family time, at the usual quarantined family dinner the other night, my daughter Elise asked me what it was like during the 9.11 crisis compared to COVID-19.
+March 2020 ~ at the usual quarantined family dinner the other night, my daughter Elise asked me what it was like during the 9.11 crisis compared to COVID-19.
 We’ll get to that shortly.

 I’ll spare any political observations.
 It’s not my place nor necessary to comment on how leaders are handling things.
 This post includes my observations, thoughts and research on past and current statistics such as unemployment, the stock market, the GDP, and inflation.
 Now we watch the new stat, the death and hospitalization curves and the “when we’ll return to normalcy.”
 ZOOM meetings, masks and gloves, and social distancing have been the new norm.